rif/gmail2go/README.md

 gmail2go
 ========

-Simple gmail multiple accounts cli mail checker.
+Simple gmail multiple accounts CLI mail checker.

 Uses atom feed to get the unread emails.
 The user/passwords are kept in an encrypted configuration file.